singular-gpispace/pfd-parallel/README.md

 git clone git@github.com:Singular/Singular.git Sources
 ```

-Now, we need to compile the various depencies first.
+Now, we need to compile the various dependencies first.

 ### flint
 The official guides for singular clones the latest development branch of flint.
-As flint is being actively develeped and the APIs changed quite often, this has
+As flint is being actively developed and the APIs changed quite often, this has
 led to issues in the past.
 Therefore, we rather recommend that a release
 version be downloaded and compiled instead.